shetty-bharath-003/electron-js/README.md

 ---

-# Part 2 — Creating a New Electron Project (Modern Method)
+# Part 2 — Creating a New Electron Project

 Instead of manually creating files, we use a project generator.